trayio/falafel/docs/pages/input_schema/input_types.md

 ## String

-String fields require the user the enter some value as text.
+String fields require the user to enter some value as text.
 Example input:

 ```js